Our Skilled Fort Lauderdale Pipe Burst Attorneys Can Help After Water Damage

 For example, you may not be satisfied with the scope of repairs that the insurance company wants to perform, when the work is going to be performed and by whom, the quality of the work, or the materials used in the work.
 These are just a few issues that are now being fought over in Florida courts dealing with managed repair programs.
 If you have a managed repair insurance policy, contact our Fort Lauderdale water damage attorneys to make sure you are receiving all the benefits you are entitled to receive.

-Contact the Fort Lauderdale Water Damage Attorneys at Maus Law Firm for a Free Consultation
+Contact the Fort Lauderdale Pipe Burst Lawyers at the Maus Law Firm for a Free Consultation

 Homeowners’ insurance policyholders who have had a pipe burst (thus leading to serious water damage in their home) should consult with a qualified attorney to ensure that they have adequate representation as early as possible.
 Insurers count on their policyholders to make procedural “mistakes” — such as disclosing sensitive information in communications with an insurance adjuster.
 These missteps can be reduced by a qualified attorney who will serve as a guiding force and communication middleman throughout the claims process.